Root of Title Abstracts (New Abstracts)

 Time to Prepare: Preparation of most Pre-closing Search Certificates requires less than 2 hours to complete.
 However, we would appreciate at least a 24 hour advance notice.

-Cost: The cost of preparing a Pre-closing Search Certificate is $50.
+Cost: The cost of preparing a Pre-closing Search Certificate is $75.

 ^ Back to Top

-Post-closing Search Certificates
+Post-closing Search Certificate

 When to Order: A Post-closing Search Certificate is often ordered in the following situations: